Overview of Week 4

 Hello and welcome to Week 4.
 We hope you enjoy this week of discussions, remember to introduce yourself, and take part by commenting at the bottom of each section.

-This week Dr Nick Francis explores managing patient expectations and will take us through a examples of patient interactions using mock patient scenarios.
-Professor Paul Little will then present data on the benefit of antibiotics for uncomplicated infections and the benefit of back-up/delayed antibiotics in daily GP practice.
+This week Dr Nick Francis explores managing patient expectations and will take us through examples of patient interactions using mock patient scenarios.
+Professor Paul Little will then present data on the benefit of antibiotics for uncomplicated infections and the benefit of back-up/delayed antibiotics in daily clinician practice.

 © BSAC & PHE TARGET